 How do you appeal?

-- The appraisal district staff tends to be more motivated to get appeals resolved the later in the season it is.
-For that reason, it is often a good idea to wait and file your protest or appeal on or shortly before the May 31st deadline.
+The appraisal district staff tends to be more motivated to get appeals resolved the later in the season it is.
+For that reason, it is often a good idea to wait and file your appeal or appeal on or shortly before the May 15th deadline.

 There are many firms that can take this and run with it for you.
 You do not have to be burdened with the added stress of handling this yourself.
 One firm in particular, O’Connor and Associates won 69% of the appeals for business property taxes in 2009.
 Most of these firms will not ask for anything up front either so you really have nothing to lose…they only get paid if they win your appeal.